DeiVadder/QtPhrasebookUtilityTool/README.md

 # QtPhrasebookUtilityTool
 A tool to modify Qt-translation or phrasebook files.

+When you have multiple applications and for each one you have translation files, you most likely want to import/use some of your already translated phrases in a new project or simply in one of your other projects.
+To do this, Qt expects you to use „Phrasebooks“ that can be loaded via Linguist and can then there be used.
+Sadly you have to add each translation you want into the Phrasebook by hand and you can link against phrasebooks when you update your translation file via "lupdate".

+Linguist simply does not offer a decent export, update or patch feature

+This is where this "Phrasebook Utility Tool" comes into play.

 With this tool you'll be able to:
 - merge two *.ts files into one
 - Patch a *.ts file with a phrasebook
-- Export a *.ts file(s) as phrasebook(s)
+- Export *.ts file(s) as phrasebook(s)
 - Export multiple *.ts files into a single phrasebook
-- Update an existing phrasebook with wither a *.ts file or an other phrasebook
+- Update an existing phrasebook with with a *.ts file or an other phrasebook

-Menu:
+Ui information:

+File:
 The file menu allows you to add *.ts or *.qph files to either the sources or targets list view.
 You can also remove selected entries from either view.

 From the source and target view, you select your desired sources/targets and via the action menu you decide what function will operate on those selected files.

+Actions:
 Merge Into Target:
  - Accepts as source only *.ts files
  - Results in a *.ts file